ImperialDesSoc/handbook/source/academic-support.rst

 - 2nd Years: 16.00-18.00 on Mondays
 - 3rd / 4th Years: 16.00-18.00 Thursdays

 .. important:: First years must register their course preferences on the Imperial Horizons website during Welcome Week, before the deadline of Monday 10th October 2016.
-Imperial Horizons is a set of extracurricular and noncompulsory activities that are not credited towards your degree.
+Imperial Horizons is a set of extracurricular and non-compulsory activities that are not credited towards your degree.

 .. raw:: html